 Unemployment in South Africa continues to be a serious problem.
-In mid-2011 (the same time as the 2011 GHS), the official national unemployment rate was 25%.
-This rate is based on a narrow definition of unemployment that includes only those adults who are defined as economically active (i.e. they are not studying or retired or for some reason voluntarily at home) who actively looked but failed to find work in the four weeks preceding the survey.
-An expanded definition of unemployment, which includes "discouraged workseekers" who were unemployed but not actively looking for work in the month preceding the survey, would give a higher, more accurate, indication of unemployment.
-Gender differences in employment rates are relevant for children, who are more likely to co-reside with their mother than their father (see p.
-87).
+The official national unemployment rate was 25.5% in the third quarter of 2012.4 This rate is based on a narrow definition of unemployment that includes only those adults who are defined as economically active (i.e. they are not studying or retired or for some reason voluntarily at home) who actively looked but failed to find work in the four weeks preceding the survey.5 An expanded definition of unemployment, which includes "discouraged work-seekers" who were unemployed but not actively looking for work in the month preceding the survey, would give a higher, more accurate, indication of unemployment.
+Gender differences in employment rates are relevant for children, who are more likely to co-reside with their mother than their father.
 Unemployment rates remain considerably higher for women than for men.